-Transferring the file to a single device: : To transfer the .ini file to another device, do either of the following:
+Transferring the file to a single Rack PDU: To transfer the .ini file to another Rack PDU, do either of the following:

-- From the Web UI of the receiving device, select Configuration > General > User Config File.
-Enter the full path of the file, or use Browse on your local PC. - Use any file transfer protocol supported by devices, i.e., FTP, FTP Client, SCP, or TFTP.
-The following example uses FTP: - From the folder containing the copy of the customized .ini file, use FTP to log in to the device to which you are exporting the .ini file:
+- From the Web UI of the receiving Rack PDU, select Configuration > General > User Config File.
+Enter the full path of the file, or use Browse on your local PC. - Use any file transfer protocol supported by Rack PDUs, i.e., FTP, FTP Client, SCP, or TFTP.
+The following example uses FTP: - a.
+From the folder containing the copy of the customized .ini file, use FTP to log in to the Rack PDU to which you are exporting the .ini file: